MJDaws0n/chap/README.md

 ```
 assuming it's in your users folder at ~/chap-server.

-Then you need to restart obviously.
+Then you need to restart obviously and use the --build to re-build.

 ## Installation